-The March, 1997 Draft of 2-207 [see the strike over version above], dealt with two special cases where disputes over terms may arise, (1) where both parties exchange records (herein of the "battle of the records") and (2) where one party uses a record to confirm a contract previously formed, and stated what terms are included in, and by necessary implication excluded from, the contract.
+The section deals with two special cases where disputes over terms may arise, (1) where both parties exchange records (herein of the "battle of the records") and (2) where one party uses a record to confirm a contract previously formed, and states what terms are included in, and by necessary implication excluded from, the contract.
 Thus, terms upon which the records agree in substance are included but terms upon which the records do not agree are excluded, unless they are "otherwise agreed to or become part of a modification under 2-210(a).
 But the "otherwise agreed to principle is subject to an exception: The court may find, after reviewing the transaction, that a term in a record to which one party apparently assented should be excluded because that party would be unfairly surprised or suffer hardship if the term were included.
-The "unfair surprise" exception was justified as follows:

 A primary purpose of original 2-207 and the interpretive cases was to police against unfair surprise in commercial transactions.
 The risk of unfair surprise is high when one party attempts to include a standard term ("boilerplate") drafted to serve its own interest in a contract where the other party appears to agree by conduct or otherwise but did not read and was not expected to read the term.
 These terms are frequently excluded by the courts unless the other party assented with express awareness of or expressly agreed to them.
-Although the Drafting Committee, because of definitional problems, has not relied upon the presence of "standard terms" or imposed a requirement of "expressly agreed in the statute, the process of contract formation here is still subject to the unconscionability limitation in 2-106, which deals with unfair surprise and hardship.
+Although the Drafting Committee, because of definitional problems, has not relied upon the presence of "standard terms" or imposed a requirement of "expressly agreed" in the statute, the process of contract formation here is still subject to the unconscionability limitation in 2-106, which deals with unfair surprise and hardship.
 It is expected that courts interpreting revised 2-207 will continue to find unfair surprise where the circumstances warrant and exclude terms not clearly exclude terms not clearly covered by 2-207 unless there is express agreement to them.
 The lesson from the case law is that it is much easier for a court to find unfair surprise or the presence of express agreement after the fact than it is to state those principles in the statute.
 Thus, 2-207(3) states the exclusionary principle in broad terms and relies upon the courts to apply it.